hectorip/TestingDjango/README.md

 without reading the introductory tutorial, programming the projects and searching for the answers in Google (I ended almost always in StackOverflow).

-I think it's time to me to study some formal and well planned resources about how to code Django the right way.
+I think it's time to study some formal and well planned resources about how to code Django the right way.

 The resources I will be using are: